D.C. Bar Standing Committees

 Executive Committee

-The Executive Committee may exercise all the powers and perform all the duties of the Board of Governors between the regular Board meetings, except the committee shall not, unless otherwise authorized by the Board, (a) amend the by-laws, (b) make rules or regulations governing nominations or elections, or (c) initiate the taking of any referendum or poll of members of the Bar.
+The Executive Committee is authorized to exercise all the powers and perform all the duties of the D.C.
+Bar Board of Governors (“Board”) between the regular Board meetings, except the committee shall not, unless otherwise authorized by the Board, (a) amend the by-laws, (b) make rules or regulations governing nominations or elections, or (c) initiate the taking of any referendum or poll of members of the Bar.
 The committee shall also perform such duties as called upon by the Board.
-The committee consists of the President of the Bar as Chair, the President-Elect, the Immediate Past President, and four other voting members of the Board of Governors, appointed by the President with the approval of the Board.
-The members serve for one-year terms.

 Screening Committee